 Wandegeya Market, located in the educational district of Kampala, exudes a youthful and energetic ambiance.
 This market hub is teeming with boutiques, salons, fresh produce vendors, and bustling offices.
 Wandegeya Market is particularly renowned for two culinary delights: the Rolex and TV Chicken.
 The Rolex, a beloved street food, consists of an omelet, raw tomatoes, grilled chicken, fries, and an assortment of vegetables like cabbages, tomatoes, carrots, and green peppers.
 Whether you’re in Wandegeya for the Rolex, TV Chicken, or both, this market promises a vibrant culinary adventure.

-Trek Africa Tours specializes in crafting unforgettable journeys that allow you to explore the wonders of Kampala and beyond.
+Trek Africa Expeditions specializes in crafting unforgettable journeys that allow you to explore the wonders of Kampala and beyond.
 Whether you’re interested in cultural immersion, historical exploration, or culinary delights, their expertise ensures a memorable experience tailored to your interests.
-Contact Trek Africa Tours to embark on your adventure and discover the captivating treasures of Kampala and Uganda as a whole.
+Contact Trek Africa Expeditions to embark on your adventure and discover the captivating treasures of Kampala and Uganda as a whole.